boschglobal/locator_ros_bridge/bosch_locator_bridge/README.md

 ### ROKIT Locator closes connection

-The ROKIT Locator software performs a strict input validation checks and closes the connection, if it receives data that is outside of its specified range.
+The ROKIT Locator performs a strict input validation checks and closes the connection, if it receives data that is outside of its specified range.
 If you see error messages of this kind in the output of the ROS bridge:
 ```
 Connection reset by peer